Here’s how to watch Masters of the Air in the UK for free

 Masters of the Air is available to watch exclusively on Apple TV+.
 Hailing from executive producers Tom Hanks, Steven Spielberg and Gary Goetzman, the nine-part miniseries has been adapted for the screen by writer John Orloff.

-As with most Apple TV shows, the first two episodes will drop on the premier date, with the rest of the series then airing weekly through to 15 March.
+As with most Apple TV shows, the first two episodes dropped on the premiere date, with the rest of the series then airing weekly through to 15 March.
 While Apple TV+ costs £8.99 per month, new viewers can try Apple TV+ for free for seven days.

 Who is in the ‘Masters of the Air’ cast?